 Experience.

 Your experience is determined by the interactions that you take part in.
-Your senses are what allows you to have the experience in itself.
-Let’s say your boss tells you that your presentation isn’t good without any further explanation.
+Your senses are what allow you to have the experience in itself.
+Let’s say your boss tells you your presentation isn’t good without further explanation.
 Their comment is designed to make you feel ashamed and insecure about what to do.
 Without actively taking part in the subconscious process, you jump instantly to expressing how you feel by starting to apologize, blushing or going into defense mode.
 Why is that?
-Simply because your brain evaluates the current experience based on past social conditioning which includes memories and social & cultural norms.
+Simply because your brain evaluates the current experience based on past social conditioning, which includes memories and social & cultural norms.
 You are thinking about thinking.
 You are not feeling ‘in the moment’.

 Evaluate.